patterninc/ruby-style-guide/README.md

 Ruby Style Guide for Pattern Ruby Projects

 # Installation
-1. Add below gems to your gemfile.
-If you have remote, development and test group in your gemfile, please add these gems to all envs.
+1. Add below gems to your Gemfile.
+If you have remote, development and test group in your Gemfile, please add these gems to all envs.
     ```ruby
     gem 'rubocop'
     gem 'rubocop-thread_safety'